Philip-robinson/flask-test/README.md

 ```
 This function takes the template __templates/index.html__ and populates it with data
 two routes are specified / and /index, the render template method is given named parameters
-which names are then made available to the template.
+which are then made available to the template.

 Very neat.

-Another method returns Json API style:
+Another method returns Json/REST API style:
 ```
 @app.route("/api/shares")
 def companies():